dcos/dcos-docs/1.10/deploying-jobs/quickstart.md

 ## Modify a Job

-To modify your job, by update your JSON job file, then run
+To modify your job, update your JSON job file, then run

 ```
 dcos job update <job-file>.json